ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

     .. py:method:: unsuspend(object: str) -> None

-        Unsuspend an item in the TurboGrid objects tree.
+        Unsuspend a TurboGrid object.

-        :param object: String specifying the name and type of the tree item to be unsuspended.
+        :param object: String specifying the name and type of the object to be unsuspended.
         :type object: str

         Example